Mzyzy4444/FoodDiaryApp/README.md

 - As a user, I want to be able to delete a food item from my foodie diary.
 - As a user, I want to be able to input my height, weight, gender and age and check whether my intake today meets the healthy requirement.
 - As a user, I want to be able to save my food diary to file (if I choose).
-- As a user, I want to be able to be able to load my food diary from file (if I so choose).
+- As a user, I want to be able to be able to load my food diary from file (if I choose).